 We look forward to welcoming you to Sheffield once more for this year’s Regional convention from 9 – 11 May 2025.

-Don’t miss out for an extra special event on Sunday morning, so plan your trip home in the afternoon (more info coming soon)!
+Don’t miss out for an extra special event on Sunday morning, so plan your trip home in the afternoon!

 New Quartet Registration – click here – 15 January